nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 - **Query Performance**: As users accumulate many receipts, we will need to implement pagination and optimize queries.
 - **Data Integrity**: Consider adding server-side validation through Cloud Functions to ensure data consistency.
 - **Real-world Data**: Now that we're using real Firestore data, we should monitor performance and structure of real user data.
+- **Draft Handling**: We need to implement a strategy for handling draft receipts, including auto-saving when users switch tabs or close the app.

 ### Security
 - **Storage Security**: Ensure Firebase Storage rules are updated to protect receipt images in a way that aligns with our Firestore security model.
 - **Deletion Operations**: Implement cascading delete operations to ensure all related resources are properly cleaned up.
 - **Backup Strategy**: Consider implementing regular backups or export options for users to prevent data loss.
+- **Access Control**: Ensure that when users edit a receipt, they can only edit their own receipts and not others'.

 ### User Experience
 - **Loading States**: Implement appropriate loading indicators during data fetch operations.
 - **Error Handling**: Add comprehensive error handling with user-friendly messages for all operations.
 - **Offline Support**: Consider implementing offline capabilities for viewing receipt history.
+- **Transition Animations**: Smooth transitions between different steps of the Create workflow and when navigating between sections.
+- **Progress Indication**: Ensure users understand which steps of the workflow they have completed and which remain.
+- **Auto-save Feedback**: Provide subtle notifications when auto-saving occurs.

 ### Mobile-Specific Considerations
 - **iOS Adaptations**: